-So you’re staying in.
+So you’re staying in for the holidays.
 That doesn’t mean you can’t host a dinner party—you just have to tweak the definition a little.
-Welcome to a new era of entertaining, where people throw happy hours over Google Hangouts and FaceTime catch-ups replace the IRL thing.
+Welcome to 2020’s version of entertaining, where family gatherings take place over Google Hangouts and FaceTime catch-ups replace the IRL thing.
 Hannah Bronfman is making the case for digital dining: The DJ and influencer is having a “cooking party,” and everyone’s invited.

 Invite Your Friends